NicoleGeorge/css-tricks/README.md

 - box-shadow will drop the shadow around the entire image frame

 6. Filter Blur

 - filter property and blur effect applied to the plant images
 - value inside the function determines the amount of distortion

 7. Character unit (ch)

 - represents the width of the ch '0' in current font
 - adjusts the width of text based on character units

+8. First Letter
+- inspired by print elements (drop-case)
+- using pseudo-classes to isolate :first-letter of the word